 Seriously delinquent mortgage indexes track the number of mortgage holders who are very far behind on their monthly payments.
 A loan holder is “seriously delinquent” when they are more than 90 days behind on their mortgage.
 Many of these homeowners may be in foreclosure and at risk of losing their homes.

 A rising percentage of seriously delinquent loan holders is a bad sign for shoppers.
 It can mean that home prices were too high when borrowers took out their loans, or that the local economy is doing poorly.
 These areas are more likely to have more foreclosed homes available for sale.

 You might want to consider buying a more affordable foreclosure if you’re an experienced investor.
 Remember, most of these homes are in poor condition and need a large amount of work before they’re livable.

 Change In Aggregate

 The change in aggregate indicator refers to the dollar-amount change in the portion of real estate equity that homeowners control.
 A positive change in aggregate means that homeowners gain equity.
 A negative change in aggregate means that homeowners lose equity.

-The change in aggregate indicator is useful for diagnosing the housing market as a whole.
+The change in aggregate indicator helps diagnose the housing market as a whole.
 Positive changes in aggregate equity ownership usually mean that housing is affordable and homeowners are managing their loans well.
-If equity decreases, it means that more homes are going into foreclosure and housing is less affordable.
+If equity decreases, it means that more homes are going into foreclosure, and housing is less affordable.